kensanata/moku-pona/README.md

 ## Dependencies

-Perl modules:

-* XML::LibXML

-This is required (together with libxml2) in order to parse feeds.

-* Modern::Perl
+I'm listing the Perl module if you're installing them via `cpan` or `cpanm`, and the Debian package if you're installing them via `apt`.

+* XML::LibXML (libxml-libxml-perl) is optional, used to parse RSS or Atom feeds.
+This requires the libxml2 library as a dependency.
+Thus, if you build it yourself, you need a package like libxml2-dev, and if you install the package, it should install libxml2 as a dependency.

-I find using this module is good practice but it isn't strictly required so if it isn't installed on your system and you're having a hard time installing it, then just get rid of the line that requires it.
+* Modern::Perl (libmodern-perl-perl) is good practice but it isn't strictly required so if it isn't installed on your system and you're having a hard time installing it, then just get rid of the line that uses it.
 That should be no problem!